 Then I was told that “I’m not fooling them – my heartbeat was giving me away” and I was given some oxygen and an injection that would put me in the mindset of ‘having had a glass of wine.’
 I don’t know what wine they drink but my goodness it was a large one!
 Once I was in a post lots of wine state they said to me to try to keep my eyes open as long as possible and think nice thoughts.
 And with that, it all went dark.

 Next thing I knew was waking up from possibly the best sleep I’ve had in years.
 As an insomniac all quality sleep is precious.
 I had a pen and a clipboard with paper to write on.
-My nurse stayed with me while I fought to put my poor hazy brain back together and she managed my pain with OxyContin and was generally wonderful as reassuring.
-I remember my arms and legs feeling like the weighed a metric tonne and the pen felt like I was Arthur raising Excalibur from the stone.
+My nurse stayed with me while I fought to put my poor hazy brain back together and she managed my pain with OxyContin and was generally wonderful and reassuring.
+I remember my arms and legs feeling like they weighed a metric tonne and the pen felt like I was Arthur raising Excalibur from the stone.

 They had put me in my hospital bed so that I didn’t have to move after which was a joy.
 Oh, I should add here – we were being super careful because I had to relocate my hip that morning and it was still sore and generally not very stable.